 Jurisdiction isn't hugely important to a zero-knowledge company that washes its hands of any compromising data, but it can provide reassurance should anything mess up.

-Although Tresorit has a number of secure Microsoft Azure data centers across Ireland, UK, Germany, Switzerland, France, the US, and Canada, the company is Swiss and therefore primarily within the jurisdiction of Switzerland.
-This is deliberate, as the Hungarian founders praise Switzerland’s stance on neutrality, privacy and the protection of customers
+Although Tresorit has a number of secure Microsoft Azure data centers across Ireland, UK, Germany, Switzerland, France, the US, Canada, the Netherlands, Singapore, and Dubai, the company is Swiss and therefore primarily within the jurisdiction of Switzerland.
+This is deliberate, as the Hungarian founders praise Switzerland's stance on neutrality, privacy, and the protection of customers.

 The company promises zero-knowledge across the board and was even certified by EY, meaning that even Tresorit can't see the content of your files.
 For security reasons, Tresorit does not even store passwords.
 This means that there is no recovery system in place for the master password but, in turn, it provides yet another layer of security.